rweigel/phys260/Lenzs_Law/Lenzs_Law.md

 {\bf Answer}:

-To determine the direction of the induced magnetic field, we draw field lines through the area at $t=0$.
-On the left--hand side, six field lines are shown pointing out of the page.
-A short time later, at $t=\Delta t$, $B_{\text{ext}}$ has increased so we draw another field line pointing out of the page.
-In order to keep the total flux through the loop as it was at $t=0$, we need the induced field to cancel the added field line.
-As shown, this induced field must be into the page.
+To determine the direction of the induced magnetic field, we draw field lines through the area at $t=0$ and then a short time later.
+On the left--hand side of the following figure, field lines are shown pointing out of the page.
+A short time later, at $t=\Delta t$, $B_{\text{ext}}$ has increased so we draw more field lines pointing out of the page.

+The induced magnetic field is in the direction that opposes the change in magnetic flux, so the induced field must be into the page.
+(Note that the induced field will not exactly cancel the increase in flux; the magnitude of the induced field will depend on how much current is induced, which depends on the resistance of the wires.)

 Finally, we ask what direction of induced current in the loop creates this direction of $B_{\text{ind}}$.
 Using the current loop right--hand rule, it is a clockwise current.

 <img src="figures/Field_out_of_Page_Field_Increasing.svg"/>

+\newpage

 ## Problems